pivotal/blog/content/post/debugging-ruby-memory-issues-cloud-foundry-cloud-controller.md

 ## Understanding Ruby Heap Dumps

 A Heap dump shows all of the objects that exist in the Ruby heap when the dump is generated.
 These objects are tagged with useful information like when and where they were allocated and what objects have pointers to them.
 Time is divided into a series of "generations" -- the periods between when the garbage collector runs.
-These generations do not directly correspond to clock time, but they do give a sense of when objects were created relative to the other objects in memory.
+These generations do not directly correspond to clock time, but do give a sense of when objects were created relative to other objects in memory.

 There is a lot of raw data in heap dumps, but they are not very easy for humans to understand.
 To help reason about what objects are sticking around at the time of the heap dump, we used the gem [heapy](https://github.com/schneems/heapy).
 Heapy processes the heap dump and groups objects by creation generation, allocation location, and storage location.
 This makes it easy to see when and where the objects in the heap were allocated.

-For a typical, healthy ruby program, one would expect most of the objects in the heap dump to be allocated either during the early generations or the late generations.
+For a typical, healthy ruby program, one would expect most of the objects in the heap dump to be allocated either during the early or late generations.
 Objects from early generations are allocated when the program first starts and include core Ruby classes (remember Ruby classes are objects) or classes used by the web server across multiple requests.
 If there are many objects persisting from intermediate generations, this can be a sign that something is going wrong (long-lived requests, leaked objects, etc).

 Our heaps looked similar to this: